 In Humanities, we are pleased to present our first winner of the Young Geographer of the Year competition.
-We have received the trophy which was presented to Year 8 pupil Emmie Lewis for her excellent piece of work.
+We have received the trophy which was presented to Year 8 pupil Emmie for her excellent piece of work.

 Mrs Arnold attended and presented the award during the year assembly.
 If you wish to see the piece closer, you may see it on display in reception.
 Once again congratulations to Emmie and we will await next years competition to see who will be crowned in 2018.